geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 If you do top, yeah.

 ##### **Chenyu** [[00:08:49](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=529)]
-Then it's hard to...
-Under...
+Then it's hard to..
+Under..
 Understand if one is coming from the one before or one after.

 ##### **Geohot** [[00:08:57](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=537)]
 Well, yeah.
 I mean, you'll never know.